tmoldwin/TempDesk/README.md

 # TempDesk Desktop Widget

+## 🚀 **Transform Your Desktop Chaos into Organized Bliss**

+**Tired of your desktop becoming a permanent graveyard for temporary files?**

+TempDesk is the smart desktop widget that automatically cleans up your clutter while keeping your files easily accessible.
+Simply drag files into the transparent widget on your desktop, and they'll automatically disappear from view after your chosen time period - keeping your desktop pristine without losing your files.

+**✨ Key Benefits:**
+- **Smart Auto-Cleanup**: Files automatically hide after 1 day (configurable)
+- **Desktop Integration**: Transparent widget that stays behind your apps
+- **Drag & Drop**: Simply drag any file into the widget
+- **Visual File Icons**: Files display with proper icons, not boring lists
+- **System Tray Control**: Minimize to tray, toggle visibility, pin above/below apps
+- **Zero Learning Curve**: Works exactly like your desktop, but smarter

+**Perfect for:** Downloads, screenshots, work-in-progress files, temporary media, and anything you need briefly but don't want cluttering your desktop forever.

+---

 ## What is TempDesk?

 TempDesk is a Windows desktop widget that solves a common problem: you have files you need temporarily but want easy access to, so you put them on your desktop.
 But then they stay there forever, creating clutter.